 Despite significant progress in reducing the prevalence of smoking in the United States, smoking continues to represent a major threat to public health.
-In addition, decreases in smoking have not been consistent across the population and marked disparities exist with smoking prevalence continuing to remain high among certain populations.
-The Tobacco Control Research Branch supports research on the etiology of tobacco use and a broad range of behavioral & pharmacological interventions.
+In addition, decreases in smoking have not been consistent across the population.
+Marked disparities exist, with smoking prevalence continuing to remain high among certain sub-populations.
+The Tobacco Control Research Branch supports research on the etiology of tobacco use and a broad range of behavioral and pharmacological interventions.

 View all Tobacco Control Funding Opportunities.